Governorship of Rick Perry

 Rick Perry, having served as the lieutenant governor of Texas from January 1999 to December 2000, succeeded to the office of Governor of Texas on December 21, 2000, when Governor George W. Bush resigned to prepare for his presidential inauguration.
 Perry became the first Texas A&M graduate to serve as governor.
 Perry was a member of the Republican Governors Association, the National Governors Association, the Western Governors Association, and the Southern Governors Association.
 Perry served as Chairman of the Republican Governors Association in 2008 and 2011.

 Perry's public relations office promoted the position that he advocated an emphasis on accountability, raised expectations, and funded programs that worked to improve the quality of Texas schools.

 Perry's campaigns for lieutenant governor and governor focused on a tough stance on crime.
-In June 2002, he vetoed a ban on the execution of mentally retarded inmates.
+In June 2002, he vetoed a ban on the execution of intellectually disabled inmates.
 He has also supported block grants for crime programs.

 Perry has also supported tort reform to limit malpractice lawsuits against doctors, and as lieutenant governor he had tried and failed to limit class action awards and allowing plaintiffs to allocate liability awards among several defendants.
 In 2003, Perry sponsored a controversial state constitutional amendment to cap medical malpractice awards, which was narrowly approved by voters.
 According to a tort reform advocate, this legislation has resulted in a 21.3 percent decrease in malpractice insurance rates.
 According to the Texas Medical Board, there has also been a significant increase in the number of doctors seeking to practice in the state.

 Perry has drawn attention for his criticism of the Obama administration's handling of the Great Recession, and for turning down approximately $555 million in stimulus money for unemployment insurance.
 Perry was lauded by the Texas Public Policy Foundation for this decision and his justification – that the funds and the mandatory changes to state law would have placed an enduring tax burden on employers.
 In September 2009, Perry declared that Texas was recession-proof: "As a matter of fact ... someone had put a report out that the first state that's coming out of the recession is going to be the state of Texas ...
 I said, 'We're in one?
 Paul Burka, senior executive editor of Texas Monthly, criticized Perry's remarks, saying "You cannot be callous and cavalier when people are losing their jobs and their homes."

 The Los Angeles Times reported on August 16, 2011, that Perry received $37 million over 10 years from just 150 donors, which adds up to over a third of the $102 million he had raised as governor through December 2010, according to the group Texans for Public Justice.
 Almost half of those donors received big contracts, tax breaks or appointments during Perry's tenure.

 On July 8, 2013, Perry announced he would not seek reelection to an unprecedented fourth full four-year term in the election in November 2014, during a press conference at Holt Caterpillar in San Antonio, Texas with family and friends present.